Whoaa512/starred/README.md

 ## Others

+- [InterviewReady/system-design-resources](https://github.com/InterviewReady/system-design-resources) - These are the best resources for System Design on the Internet
 - [reanalytics-databoutique/webscraping-open-project](https://github.com/reanalytics-databoutique/webscraping-open-project) - The web scraping open project repository aims to share knowledge and experiences about web scraping with Python
 - [penk/MainboardTerminal](https://github.com/penk/MainboardTerminal) - A Retro-style Computer with a Modern Core
 - [EngFlow/free](https://github.com/EngFlow/free) -